citahub/first-forever-demo/README.md

 from: cita.base.defaultAccount,
 ```

-After these modification, first-forever will work with neuronWeb perfectly.
+After these modification, first-forever will work with cita-web-debugger perfectly.

-# Run in neuron wallet App
+# Run in cyton wallet App

-Neuron is a blockchain wallet APP which supports CITA and Ethereum, it contains two platform versions: [Android](https://github.com/cryptape/neuron-android) and [iOS](https://github.com/cryptape/neuron-ios).
+Cyton is a blockchain wallet APP which supports CITA and Ethereum, it contains two platform versions: [Android](https://github.com/cryptape/cyton-android) and [iOS](https://github.com/cryptape/cyton-ios).

-You just update little code to adapter Neuron (Android and iOS).
+You just update little code to adapter Cyton (Android and iOS).

 ## Add manifest.json and set manifest path in html link tag

-An CITA DApp needs to tell Neuron wallet some information of the blockchain through manifest.json file, which contains chain name, chain id, node httpprovider etc.
+An CITA DApp needs to tell Cyton wallet some information of the blockchain through manifest.json file, which contains chain name, chain id, node httpprovider etc.

 As follows, we provide an example of manifest.json.
 In general, we suggest to put manifest.json in root directory of the project.
 If you have more than one chain, you should set more pairs of chain id and node httpprovider in chain set.